medcomdk/dk-ehmi-sbdh/input/pagecontent/Mapping_from_IHE-XDS_metadata_to_FHIR.md

 * 3.: Data elements from the <a href="https://medcomfhir.dk/ig/document/StructureDefinition-medcom-documentreference.html" target="_blank">MedComDocumentReference profile</a>.
 This profile is not a part of the standard nor the metadata, but may be used for validation of the metadata.
 * 4.: Optionalities for the data elements from the MedComDocumentReference.
 * 5.: Data elements from the MedCom Messaging Resources.
-* 6.: Data elements from the MedComDocumentBundle profile.
-* 7.: Optionalities for the data elements in MedComDocumentComposition and MedComDocumentBundle.

 <style type="text/css">